tejasvaidhyadev/tejasvaidhyadev.github.io/pages/index.md

    <p style="font-size:30px"> <b>About me</b></p>
     Hi, I'm Tejas Vaidhya 👋 <br>
-     I am currently in my senior year of undergraduate studies at <a href="http://www.iitkgp.ac.in/"> Indian Institute of Technology, Kharagpur</a>. <br>
+     I am grad student in computer science at <a href = "https://mila.quebec/"> MILA </a> and University of Montreal supervised by prof. Dhanya Sridhar.
+I received my undergraduate degree from <a href="http://www.iitkgp.ac.in/"> Indian Institute of Technology, Kharagpur</a>. <br>

     My research interests include Natural Language Processing, Computer vision and Causal Inference.
 I am also highly interested to work on causality, explainability and Transformer based Language models.
 The goal of my research is to develop technologies and agents that can perceive their environment, reason about it, and communicate their understanding via natural language!  <br>

     In general, I am curious about everything.
 Recently, I've developed an interest in economics, psychology, and philosophy.
-In addition, I am exploring the web3 space by building a tool for 3D designers and architects.

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons/css/academicons.min.css">
     <br> <br>